-Washington Township Schools adhere to USDA guidelines for special diet accommodations.
-Students with disabilities, medical needs, or impairments can receive special meal accommodations.
-Lifestyle and religious dietary needs are considered but are not required by the USDA.
-Point-of-sale alerts monitor students with life-threatening allergies.
+Point-of-sale alerts are used to monitor students with medically documented life-threatening allergies.
 A signed medical statement must be provided to the school nurse for these alerts to be set in the cafeteria.
-For more information, visit the MSDWT Child Nutrition webpage.
+Please refer to the MSDWT Child Nutrition webpage for more detailed information on medical statements for children with special dietary needs and milk substitutions.